PwDhog25/PwDhog25/README.md

-- 👋 Hi, I’m @PwDhog25
+-  Hi, I’m @PwDhog25

-- 👀 I’m interested in become well learned on the coding/decoding messages and programs
+-  I’m interested in becoming well learned on the coding/decoding messages and programs aspect

-- 🌱 I’m currently learning the basics on this as I'm playing with termux/tasker right now
+-  I’m currently learning the basics on this as I'm playing with termux/tasker right now

-- 💞️ I’m looking to collaborate on how interesting and constructive language can be transferred
+-  I’m looking to collaborate on how interesting and constructive language can be transferred

-- 📫 How to reach me is through this site or by email.
+-  How to reach me is through this site or by email.
 Please help this lost soul.
-I'm trying to figure things out just through my MOTO G POWER Android phone.
+I'm trying to figure things out just through my (2021 borneo)MOTO G POWER Android phone.

  I could use --help and a few pointers please.
                        ✌️ Thanks guys ✌️